Lopez-du-63/jv_comp_vision/README.md

 #### Reference experiment
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.
 The metrics provided show the loss computed in the different stages of the neural network:
-  * Loss during the classification
+  * Loss during the classification: is there an object or not, and which type ?
+Usually values should be between 0 and 1; but I happened to have over 1k for one of my experiments with highly noised pictures
-  * Loss during the localization
+  * Loss during the localization: where is the object detected ?
   * Loss during the regularization (L2 norm)
   * And the total loss, which provides information on the end result